cactuscloud/fancySelectJs/README.md

 										The index should be a number equal to 0 or greater, but less than number of OPTION elements contained within the SELECT.

+					data-prefix			Enter any text that should appear before the selection in the closed fancySelectJs box here.
+For example, where data-prefix="Sort By:", the fancySelectJs will show "Sort By: SELECTED_VALUE".

 				Useful OPTION attributes to set on one OPTION element: data-all			Sets this to an "All" option which silently selects everything as per the data-all-index attribute above.
 Note that this can